666lumberjack/frontpage-filter/README.md

 # frontpage-filter

 A chrome extension to filter by post type (link/self) and remove duplicates on Reddit.
 Currently can detect and remove duplicate links and filter only link posts or text posts.
-Functionality to recognise the same images hosted in different places and hide all but the first is currently work-in-progress.
+Functionality to recognise the same image hosted in different places and hide all but the first instance is currently work-in-progress.

 # Limitations